 Move over, hygge: the Danes and their happy vibes don’t have a monopoly on coziness.
 We must only look to Finland to find a compound word that is arguably the most realistic form of relaxation.

 You can thank Finland for putting a name to a routine we’ve all engaged in at some point.
-The word is kalsarikannit, and it roughly translates to "drinking home alone in your underwear with no intention of going out for the evening."
-The Finnish not only have a word for this habit (which makes me love them all the more), but it's such a way of life that they created an emoji for it:
+The word is kalsarikänni, and it roughly translates to “pantsdrunk,” as in the practice of drinking home alone in your underwear with no intention of going out for the evening.

 Other country-specific emojis from Finland include: baby in a box (something nearly all Finnish babies experience), kokko (the feeling of being on fire), sisu (the feeling of perseverance), headbanger (there are more heavy metal bands per capita in Finland than anywhere else), and of course, sauna.
 There’s even one for Tom of Finland (and it’s totally SFW).
 Browse all 54 if you’re so inclined.

 There’s a very special type of satisfaction that comes from finding a word that describes a highly specific habit or emotion—like someone, somewhere really understands your true self.
 Science of Us rounds up ten such words, including amae, Japanese for “leaning on someone’s goodwill” in a supremely trusting way (aww), which can be alternately translated as, “behaving like a spoiled child” (oof).
 There’s also awumbuk, which those in Papua New Guinea use to describe “the feeling of emptiness after visitors depart.”

 Kalsarikänni (pronounced kal-SAHR-can-ni) is one of those words—it just speaks to our soul.